HSE Investigation Solicitors

 If your business is being investigated by the Health and Safety Executive (HSE), the expert solicitors at JMW can assist you at every stage of the proceedings.

-HSE investigations can be very serious and can have damaging consequences; however, we have a wide and varied experience in helping businesses of all kinds and sizes to successfully avoid fines and prosecution.
+HSE investigations can be serious and have damaging consequences; however, we have a wealth of varied experience in helping businesses of all kinds and sizes to successfully avoid fines and prosecution.
+JMW's team has extensive knowledge of this area of the law and a track record of success in defending individuals and businesses during these investigations.

 How JMW Can Help